koenrane/KR-new-site/content/satisficers-tend-to-seek-power-instrumental-convergence-via.md

 > Since power-seeking tends to lead to larger sets of possible outcomes—staying alive lets you do more than dying—the agent must seek power to reach most outcomes.
 The power-seeking theorems say that [for the vast, vast, vast majority](/quantitative-strength-of-instrumental-convergence) [of](/power-seeking-beyond-MDPs#Instrumental-convergence-can-get-really-really-strong) variants of every utility function over outcomes, the max of a larger[^sim] set of possible outcomes is greater than the max of a smaller set of possible outcomes.
 Thus, optimal agents will tend to seek power.

-But I want to step back.
+I want to step back.
 What I call "the power-seeking theorems", they aren't really about optimal choice.
 They're about two facts.

 1. Being powerful means you can make more outcomes happen, and
-2. _There are more ways to choose something from a bigger set of outcomes than from a smaller set_.
+2. _There exist more ways to choose from a bigger set of outcomes than from a smaller set_.

 For example, suppose our cute robot Frank must choose one of several kinds of fruit.